If you’re reading this, you’re probably not trying to plan a “traditional” wedding day.

 You’ll find:

-And yes, Búðir Black Church is here.
-It’s iconic, minimalist, and easy to access year-round.
+And the iconic Búðir Black Church is here.
+It’s unique, minimalist, and easy to access year-round.
 Privacy depends on timing, but there are excellent nearby alternatives if it’s busy or the weather shifts.
+If you’d like to book this location for a ceremony, you can do so here.
+Otherwise, it’s permitted to come anytime, but best to keep in mind the church might be booked for another occasion.

 Nearby, you’ll find Djúpalónssandur Beach, a dramatic coastal stretch with smooth black pebbles and sea-carved formations perfect for portraits.